Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr. Yu Dong is currently a senior lecturer within the School of Civil and Mechanical Engineering at Curtin University, Perth, Australia.
+Yu Dong is a senior lecturer within the School of Civil and Mechanical Engineering at Curtin University, Perth, Australia.
 His main research interests are polymer nanocomposites, electrospun nanofibres/nanocomposites, green composites, nanomaterial processing and characterisation, micromechanical modelling, finite element analysis, statistical design of experiments and engineering education.
 He has published over 70 peer-reviewed journal articles and 30 fully referred conference papers, written 10 book chapters and edited 3 technical books.
-He serves as an associate editor of Frontiers in Materials (Polymeric and Composite Materials section) and Applied Nanoscience, Springer Nature with the specialty recognition of nanomaterials and nanocomposites.
+He serves as an associate editor of two international journals, with the specialty recognition of nanomaterials and nanocomposites.

-Senior Lecturer, Department of Mechanical Engineering, Curtin University, Perth, Australia
+Senior Lecturer, School of Civil and Mechanical Engineering, Curtin University, Perth, Australia

 Dr. Avinash Baji is a Lecturer at La Trobe University (Melbourne, Australia).
 He has authored and co-authored over 50 journal articles, with additional papers in conference proceedings and refereed abstracts.
 Some of these research papers are highly cited with three publications specially featured in (i) Lab Talk, nanotechweb.org on June 2, 2011; (ii) the Top 25 Hottest Articles by Composite Science and Technology; and (iii) the list of Most Downloaded Composite Science and Technology Articles.
 Additionally, one of his recent publication entitled, ‘Gecko-inspired dry adhesive based on micro-nanoscale hierarchical arrays for application in climbing devices’ has received media attention.